Create and use IPv6 sub-prefixes

 The difference between the prefix length of a sub-prefix and its parent public delegated prefix can't be greater than 24

-Determines the prefix length for IPv6 address ranges that are used by forwarding rules
+Determines the prefix length for IPv6 address ranges that are used by external forwarding rules.
+Specified when creating an IPv6 sub-prefix for external forwarding rules.

 Must be smaller than the associated sub-prefix—the difference between the allocatable prefix length and the sub-prefix length must be at least 8, and can't be greater than 32